Sitalobr/100-days-of-code/r1-log.md

 ### R1D14

 Developed an app that calculates tips based on the bill and percentage values.
 Learned how to use SeekBar and EditText's onChange events.

+### R1D15

+App to exemplify a RecyclerView implementation created.
+Learned how to use List and Recycler views.